hehao98/MIT6.828Labs-JOS/reports/Lab4.md

 In my implementation, the kernel will check user exception stack memory if `cur->env_pgfault_upcall` is not null, and write to this stack.
 The position of this user trap frame depends on whether it is a recursive trap or not.
 When user environment run out of space on the exception stack, the kernel will just kill this environment.

 One of the funny thing is that I have to write the `user_mem_assert()` in exactly the way above in order to pass tests.
-The tests do not allow other kind of memery assert (like asserting the availability of the whole exception stack page).
+The tests do not allow other kind of memory assert (like asserting the availability of the whole exception stack page).

 ## Exercise 10